 This post talks about the benefits of using a Fitbit exercise tracker.
 I have not received any compensation from the Fitbit corporation for this post.
 I purchased my Fitbit with my own money and receive nothing in return.
 This post is based on my own experience using the product.

-One of the things that was important to me when I made the decision to be more active was to find some way to track how active I was being throughout the day.
-That is even more important because as a professional blogger and health coach who works from home, I spend a LOT of time sitting on my couch, working on my laptop.
+One thing that was important to me when I made the decision to be more active was to find some way to track how active I was being throughout the day.
+That is even more important because as a professional blogger who works from home, I spend a LOT of time sitting on my couch, working on my laptop.
 So it is really easy to get lost in what I’m doing throughout the day and be relatively sedentary.

-So I made the choice to purchase a Fitbit Flex 2 to help me be more conscious about moving regularly.
+So I made the choice to purchase a Fitbit Inspire to help me be more conscious about moving regularly.
 And to help me see just how sedentary I was being.
 So I wore it for a day and went about my normal routine.
-The amount of steps that I took was pretty piddly.
+The number of steps that I took was pretty piddly.
 Less than 4000 steps in a day!
 Ugh!

 I knew that had to change, so I decided to challenge myself to walk 10000 steps a day or more.
 So far, I am smashing that goal daily.